annacakes281/annas-cookbook-blog/README.md

 ### **_Recipe View_**

 On the homepage page all the recipes that are posted are displayed with the newest displaying first.
-The view is pagniated and once there is more than 6 it will condense and a button will appear to go to the 'Next' or 'Prev' page.
+The view is paginated and once there is more than 6 it will condense and a button will appear to go to the 'Next' or 'Prev' page.

 - Users can see the post itself with the finished photo of the recipe that the post is crating, with the author name displayed in the photo.
 If no photo is provided when adding the post, then a placeholder photo will be displayed instead.
-- The name of the recipe is displyed and this is what users will click on to go to the recipe post.
+- The name of the recipe is displayed and this is what users will click on to go to the recipe post.
 - The date the recipe was posted on is displayed so that users can see when the recipe was posted on, as well as making it easy to order the recipes.
 - The total 'like' and 'heart' count is also displayed so that users can see the popularity of a recipe.